Equity release is a way of unlocking a proportion of the value – or equity – you have in your home in exchange for a tax free lump sum.

 The equity release advice service provided by Just Retirement Solutions aims to help you make the right choices for your circumstances – which may not turn out to be an equity release plan.

 Just Retirement Solutions actively encourage you to have close family or friends present for the consultations and they carry out a free state benefits check so that you have a full picture of how equity release will affect your finances.

-Call Just Retirement Solutions on 01737 233462 Equity Release Calculator What Just Retirement's Customers Say Retirement Guides Equity Release Jargon Buster Equity Release Frequently Asked Questions
+Call Just Retirement Solutions on 01737 233462 - Lines are open 9am to 5pm Monday to Friday, except bank holidays.
+Calls are charged at local rates and may be recorded or monitored.
+Retirement Guides Equity Release Jargon Buster Equity Release Frequently Asked Questions